chamikasudusinghe/nocml/README.md

 ## Network-on-Chip

+Network-on-Chip architecture is widely used to interconnect the Intellectual Property (IP) cores the System-on-Chip (SoC) designs.
+It uses a a packet based communication approach.

 Need to add images from the begining about the structure - from data vil to models

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.